dddrrreee/cs140e-25win/labs/11-ss-equiv/README.md

     For today we'll take the 8th bit set or not set.

-***NOTE: you are allowed to do the following easier, equivalant way that requires less thinking***
+***NOTE: you are allowed to do the following easier, equivalent way that requires less thinking***

   1. Keep the `swi_trampoline` as-is from part 2.
 It assumes